Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

+Thus, the $BD$--$GEXOG$--$EBD$ classification makes explicit which forms of lagged regressor--error dependence are ruled out and which are allowed in the joint system, with $BD \subsetneq GEXOG \subsetneq EBD$.

-However, different strands of the literature rely on different notions of exogeneity, and it is unclear how these conditions are related to one another or how strong they are in a comparative sense.
-Because Assumption~\ref{assumption:1} guarantees a joint VAR/VMA representation for $((\ve{x}_t-\ve{\mu}_x)^\prime,\ve{u}_t^\prime)^\prime$, it is natural to study these exogeneity concepts through the lens of the VAR coefficients $\{\ve{\Psi}_j\}$ and the innovation covariance matrix $\ve{\Sigma}$.
-In particular, the $BD$, $GEXOG$, and $EBD$ conditions can be interpreted as structural restrictions on $(\ve{\Psi}_j,\ve{\Sigma})$ that delimit the range of dynamic feedback between regressors and disturbances.
+Because different strands of the literature adopt different notions of exogeneity, the relationships among these conditions and their relative strength are not always transparent.
+Under Assumption~\ref{assumption:1}, however, the joint process $((\ve{x}_t-\ve{\mu}_x)^\prime,\ve{u}_t^\prime)^\prime$ admits a joint VAR/VMA representation, which provides a convenient framework for comparing these exogeneity conditions through the VAR coefficients $\{\ve{\Psi}_j\}$ and the innovation covariance matrix $\ve{\Sigma}$.
+In particular, the $BD$, $GEXOG$, and $EBD$ conditions may be viewed as structural restrictions on $(\ve{\Psi}_j,\ve{\Sigma})$ that characterize the admissible forms of dynamic feedback between regressors and error terms.
+The following proposition makes these relationships explicit under Assumption~\ref{assumption:1}.